 A Comparison Between Electric Hand Dryers & Paper Towels

-Within this piece of writing I will present an objective article with the aim of evaluating which method of hand drying is most suitable in modern day life, an electric hand dryer or paper towel.
+Which method of hand drying is most suitable in modern day life, an electric hand dryer or paper towel?
 In making such a comparison one must start by first considering the three main factors which will shape the conclusion: the environmental cost, hygiene and economic cost.
 Studies are being carried out constantly in order to finally answer these questions whilst both the paper towel and hand dryer markets attempt to defend their products aggressively.

-First, let us consider paper towels effect on the environment versus hand dryers.
+First, let us consider the effect on the environment of paper towels versus hand dryers.
 In the manufacturing process, trees are destroyed, and wood must be transported to factories where it is then made into the paper towels we see in restrooms.
-However, we can probably ignore possible deforestation impacts as usually wood comes from sustainable commercial forests.
+However, we can probably ignore deforestation impacts as usually wood comes from sustainable commercial forests.
 The environmental cost of such a process is high as fossil fuels are burnt in order to supply the electrical energy needed for both the manufacturing process and packaging as well as the cost of transport from the factory to the purchaser.
 Furthermore, paper towels will require constant replenishment throughout their use, as once dirty, they can’t be re-used.

 When considering the overall environmental cost, we must also consider what happens to a paper towel once used.
 Although it is not possible to include all accounts of paper towel disposal in this article, it is safe to say most hand towels are not recycled.
 Paper towels are made of organic material, so once sent to a landfill - harmful greenhouse gases such as methane are released in the decomposition of this material.
 This is a massive problem in the USA as 2% of total landfill is made up of paper towels.
 As well as this, due to the way in which these paper towels are designed, they do not break down when wet in the mulching process and instead retain their original structure.
 Therefore, a bigger problem is posed by paper towel disposal when considering their environmental sustainability.
 One can look to other means of disposal such as compost, however, this is not a viable solution as paper towels are used on a large scale.
 So, although difficult to consider all environmental factors concerned with paper towel usage one can conclude that paper towels certainly do leave a significant carbon footprint.